 - If married, Marriage Certificate.
 Church certificates are not acceptable.
 If married in the U.S., a copy of the Marriage Certificate issued by the state where the marriage was performed.
 If married in Greece, a certified copy of the marriage certificate with the title “Ληξιαρχική Πράξη Γάμου” issued by the appropriate Registrar’s Office (Ληξιαρχείο) in Greece that has jurisdiction over your place of marriage. ΝΟΤ a “Πιστοποιητικό Γάμου” nor a “Απόσπασμα Ληξιαρχικής Πράξης Γάμου”.
 If married outside of Greece, a copy of your civil marriage certificate with an official English translation (if the certificate is in a language other than English) is required.
 Certified translators are available at https://metafraseis.services.gov.gr/.
 Please bring the original translation to the interview.

 - Final Civil Divorce Decree(s) or Death certificate of spouse for all previous marriages.
 Send original Greek documents.
 Send copies of U.S. or other foreign documents and bring the original to the interview.
 All foreign documents not in Greek or English must be accompanied by a certified translation.
 Certified translators are available at https://metafraseis.services.gov.gr/.
+Original divorce decrees must be issued by a court.
+Photocopies sent from a lawyer may not be the original certified copy.

 - Copies of valid passport/identification document for father, mother AND the child, if 12 years or older.
 Proof of U.S. citizenship (passport, birth certificate, or Certificate of Naturalization) and social security card for the U.S. citizen parent(s).
 The parent(s) must have acquired U.S. citizenship prior to the child’s date of birth.
 Please bring the original to the interview.